Tire

 The ride-in mud test is a method used to check tire pressure.
 The test is conducted by driving a vehicle in the mud.

-• Examine the tire tracks that have been created.
-The observation will provide comparable results on the exhausting amount that was in contact with the surface.
+- Examine the tire tracks that have been created.
+The observation will provide comparable results on the exhausting amount in contact with the surface.

-• Repeat the test with a little more air until the required tire pressure is reached.
+- Repeat the test with more air until the required tire pressure is reached.

-If you experience any of these problems, you should inspect your wheels to rule out any potential issues.
+If you experience these problems, inspect your wheels to rule out any potential issues.
 In another case, you should contact a mechanic to get a professional opinion.

 The Effects of Improper Tire Pressure

 As the tire pressure decreases, the tire becomes less capable of maintaining traction.
 The tire will be less resistant to slippage and will have a lower coefficient of friction.
-It can cause a vehicle to lose traction and may even cause the vehicle to spin out.
+It can cause a vehicle to lose traction and even cause it to spin out.

-• If your car’s tires are underinflated, you may lose control of the vehicle.
+- If your car’s tires are underinflated, you may lose control.
 It can also have an impact on tire stability.

 Frequently Asked Questions